census-instrumentation/opencensus-specs/trace/TraceConfig.md

 No views should be registered by default on these measures.
 Users may register views if they are interested in recording these measures.

-* Default `attributes` - used when creating a span.
+* Default `attributes` - used when creating a [Span](Span.md).
 The default attribute is a empty map.
-Attributes are key-value pairs that are attached to spans.
-Developers are free to override or disable/skip default attributes for any given span.
+Developers are free to override or disable/skip default attributes for any given Span.

 Implementations should provide a way to override the globals per-span.